Table of Contents

-- If you notice a little white spot or blister on your nipple, it might be a bleb.
+- It might be a bleb if you notice a little white spot or blister on your nipple.
 Once opened up, any milk is free to escape.
 A bleb can sometimes lead to a blockage deep within the breast.
 See how to fix a nipple blister.

 - Apply a warm, moist compress or take a warm shower to soften the breast tissue before a breastfeeding session.

-- To soothe a painful breast, you can use a cold compress after breastfeeding.
+- You can use a cold compress after breastfeeding to soothe a painful breast.

 Signs That May Indicate Problems Other Than Plugged Ducts/Mastitis

 - Your baby keeps rejecting the breast that contains the lump.

 - The breast with the lump is starting to produce much less milk, even though your baby is drinking just as much from it.

 - You have the symptoms of mastitis (1) but with no fever.
 The symptoms are also not resolved with antibiotics.